Tree Roots – A Nightmare in Your Sewers

 It won’t always be easy to prevent a tree root infestation.
 Established homes have large trees with extensive root systems, so you could be inheriting a property with issues from day one.

-However, if you can start from a clean slate, there are some handy options for preventing sewer damage.
+However, if you can start from a clean slate, there are some handy options for preventing sewer line damage.
 You can also work towards improving the situation if you are continuously battling blockages and drainage issues.

 Select the Right Trees and Plants